-Alibaba to face investors as Beijing's business crackdown grows | CNN Business
+Alibaba seeks to reassure investors as Beijing's business crackdown grows | CNN Business

 “A short-term shock does not change the nature of the long-term positive trend,” read a commentary published in the Securities Times last week.
 “China’s economy and markets are at an advantage in terms of its width and depth.”

-– Paul R. La Monica, Laura He and Michelle Toh contributed to this report.
+– Chris Isidore Paul R. La Monica, Laura He and Michelle Toh contributed to this report.